-The only assignments that will be accepted late for credit are the final drafts of the following:
+The only assignments that are accepted late are the final drafts of the following essays:

-- 1. Paper 1 - 2.
-Paper 2
+- 1. Paper 1: Short Fiction - 2.
+Paper 2: Poetry

-Regarding these two assignments, late essays are accepted but are penalized one letter grade per day that the essay is late.
-Essays that are more than 10 days late will not be accepted.
+Late essays are accepted but are penalized one letter grade per day that the essay is late.
+Essays that are more than 3 days late cannot be accepted.
 Because due dates are so important to the writing process, students have a tentative calendar of assignments, due dates, and tasks for the semester to refer to in order to eliminate confusion about your responsibilities in the course.

-Any other assignment, including writing exercises, thesis statements, outlines, quizzes, MSV assessments, and Paper 3 will not be accepted late.
+This means that any other assignment, including outlines, writing assignments, quizzes, and Paper 3 cannot not be accepted late.